vjekoart/eigen-ui/Readme.md

 # Eigen UI

-Desktop UI and (opinionated) UX system for Linux.
-The goal is to create efficient, colorful experience based on the eigengrau color.

-Currently developed on Debian Trixie using Xorg+Openbox.
+A *very early* stage of an ambitious human-computer interaction project that provides all necessary utilities for everyday and not-so-everyday usage of a personal computer.

+The goal is to provide dreamy and romantic UI feeling with color schemes and styles for common programs, while providing straightforward command interface to do everyday tasks like browsing the internet, programming, and similar.

+Vision: retro-futuristic UI with accessible CLI-like interface for doing stuff.

+*Accessible as in usable by non-tech-savy humans.**

+---

+Components:

+* Visual and functional configuration for Debian (Trixie) using Xorg and Openbox, including fonts, terminal setup and window color scheme.
+* Vim color scheme.
+* Various scripts to easily reproduce and setup the OS.
-**State:** possible to reproduce following scripts and documentation, but some local paths are hardcoded.
+    * Should be possible to reproduce following the documentation, but some local paths are hardcoded.

 ![Screenshot: Eigen UI start](screenshots/2025-03-16-eigen-ui-start-1920x1200.png)
 ![Screenshot: Eigen UI windows](screenshots/2025-03-16-eigen-ui-windows-1920x1200.png)